SmarterApp/ARI/index.md

 The [Accessible Rendered Item (Format) Proof of Concept](http://https://github.com/SmarterApp/ARI_POC) is an experiment to test whether JSON and server-side JavaScript can be applied to address these three issues.
 Among the design goals is to keep the format and specification as simple as possible.
 Phase 1 has successfully proven the ability to render and score a complex assessment item with multiple accessibility features.

-The three problems are solved by using JavaScript both on the server and on the browser side:
+The three issues are resolved by using JavaScript both on the server and on the browser side:

 1. On the server side, [Embedded JavaScript](EmbeddedJavaScript.html) is used to customize the rendered HTML to according to accessibility settings.
 2. Browser-side JavaScript manages the student interaction and collects the student response into a JavaScript object.
 The JavaScript object, containing the student response, is encoded in JSON and transmitted back to the server.